kite03/echoac-poc/Writeup.md

 At the time of writing, this was their updated "What do we log?"
 FAQ: ![faq](https://cdn.gls.cx/777c3b6e8dbb01d9)\

 Notice the now missing statement on process memory.
-Shocking.

 ## My (protocol) first interactions with echo.ac publicly